⚠️ Trigger Warning:

 “He hurt me.
 That man—he ruined me,” Her voice faltered, but her eyes blazed.
 “At least he won’t ever hurt anyone else.”

-Others surrounded her, staring, horrified.
+Others surrounded her and stared, horrified.
 Clara saw the ripple of fear, but also something else, something like relief.
 Clara’s pulse surged.
 Tiffany hadn’t only killed; she had chosen a victim whose shadow stretched farther than any amount of champagne and silk could hide.
 Clara tightened her fist around the orchid petal and whispered under her mask.

 “You wanted me here.
 And I came.”